 Impersonation and privilege mapping

-BMC Server Automation uses different mechanisms to enable a user to assume an effective user identity and a set of user permissions on remote servers:
+BMC Server Automation provides several mechanisms to enable a user to assume an effective user identity and a set of user permissions on remote servers:

 (UNIX) — The agent fully impersonates a user through a call to the setuid command.

 For this reason, the agent must run as root (which is the default) so that connections can be mapped to the appropriate user defined in the exports, users, and users.local files.

 The users that are mapped via the RSCD agent use the limits set for the user that runs the RSCD process (which is typically root).
 For example, when you run the following command, the process resource limits are inherited from the RSCD process.

 - (Windows)— Two techniques are available for assuming an effective identity:

 - Windows User Mapping — Maps a role to a local or domain user on the server so the role is granted the user's privileges.
 To set up Windows user mapping, you must define an automation principal, which defines a user credential that can be used to access an external system.

 User Privilege Mapping (UPM) — Allows the agent to temporarily grant the local user's group privileges to an unprivileged user account called BladeLogicRSCD.
 This privilege mapping mechanism allows the agent to acquire the mapped local user's group privileges without having to access that user's Windows credentials (user name and password).
 In this way BMC Server Automation takes advantage of the access control mechanisms provided by the remote server's operating system.